Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

-Export lets a quorum of active validators produce a foreign-chain-submittable transaction from an agreed `ttEXPORT`, without letting local sidecar timing, collector state, or validator silence change the closed ledger result.
+Export lets a quorum of active validators produce a foreign-chain-submittable transaction from an agreed `ttEXPORT`, without letting local sidecar timing, collector state, or validator silence change the bytes of a successful closed ledger result.

 ## Invariants